tj/luna/Readme.md

 ## Operator Precedence Table

- Operator precedence from highest to lowest.
+ Operator precedence from highest to lowest, note "." is used for slot access in the table below, however this is simply a space (' ') in Luna.

     operator       |  associativity
     ---------------|---------------
-    []             |  left
+    [] () .        |  left
     ++ --          |  right
     ! ~ + -        |  right
     * / %          |  left